gabrieldarezzo/omni-stack-8/README.md

 ToDo list (BackEnd):
-- [ ] Fix bug in /devs, if don't have deslikes || likes will crash list
+- [x] Fix bug in /devs, if don't have deslikes || likes will crash list -> Troubleshooting (DevControllers.js)
+- [x] Work in LAN network, like: http://192.168.0.16:3333/devs

 ---